V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Wire Routing](../img/lr4/w6.jpg){: loading=lazy width="600"}

-* Get ready to run the Core wires.
+* Info on running the Core wires.
-* Secure the wires neatly to the top of the core.
-* If you are using a vac hose later they will get combined and secured in the same place.
+* You have several options here, for most builds bundling the wires with your Router power cord is the easiest.
+* If you do not plan to use a vac hose, or are not using a router you will need some sort of wire loom or cover to give it more rigidity.[Shop](https://www.v1e.com/products/wire-sleeve?_pos=1&_sid=1a54ba9cd&_ss=r){:target="_blank"}, [Amazon](https://amzn.to/3EDzb1H){:target="_blank"}.
+The "tape measure trick" will also work here.
+* Other options are split loom, split sleeve (show later), wire tape, or spiral wrap.

 ---

 ![!LR4 Wire Routing](../img/lr4/w7.jpg){: loading=lazy width="600"}

 * Move the core all the way to X_Max, the YZ_Max plate.
+* Secure your wires to the first position at the top of the Core.
+* Add in the Hose_Hooks to hold the wires. (new hose hooks, the longer ones go where the hose moves, short ones ho on eth middle and end brace)
+* The wires and hose get secured to your middle brace, the number of hose hooks vary depending on build size.
-* Leave a small loop in the wires at the far end of travel.
+* Leave a small loop in the wires at the max position.
 * You will be securing it the the brace just past halfway.
-* Adding in the Hose_Hooks can make this part easier.
+* If you are using a router set it in the tool mount and run the power cord along with the wires.
+Leave a little cord room for router adjustment in the tool mount.
 * Later when the vac hose gets added the wires get secured to it.
-If you are not using a vac hose you should use some sort of wire management [Shop](https://www.v1e.com/products/wire-sleeve?_pos=1&_sid=1a54ba9cd&_ss=r){:target="_blank"}, [Amazon](https://amzn.to/3EDzb1H){:target="_blank"}.
-The "tape measure trick" will also work here.

 ---